 In contrast, evergreen funding consists of funding that is gradually dispensed by the investor to the borrower (the company in need of capital).
-The fact that money is provided to the borrowing firm on an ongoing basis is what gives the loan arrangement its “evergreen” nature.
+The fact that money is provided to the borrowing firm on an ongoing basis gives the loan arrangement its “evergreen” nature.

 A variety of funding structures may be used in such an evergreen funding arrangement.
 Additional funds beyond an initial investment may be doled out according to an agreed-upon timetable.
 Alternatively, additional capital may be released to the borrower when it achieves certain milestones in growth – such as a certain level of annual revenue.

 The funding arrangement may also be set up in a form similar to a line of credit.
 In that case, the investor agrees to provide money to the borrower as needed, up to a specified maximum amount and usually limited to a certain time frame.

 Let’s look at an example of an evergreen funding arrangement.
 Assume that Company ABC is looking to secure both start-up and additional funding for a retail clothing business.
 The company needs start-up capital to create and manufacture its products and to open an initial retail store.
 It also anticipates needing additional funding at various points in the future to open more retail locations gradually and to develop and manufacture additional products.

 Convinced that Company ABC’s business plan is viable, Venture Capital Firm XYZ agrees to provide funding to the company as follows:

 - The venture capital firm agrees to provide up to $20 million in total funding.

 - Some $7 million in initial funding will be provided to Company ABC to help get the company to the point of having manufactured products and a first retail store.

 - A maximum of $13 million in additional funding will be made available to the company.

 - The company can draw on the additional funding as needed as it grows its business and expands, opening more stores and producing more products.